hassio-addons/addon-adguard-home/README.md

 ### Option: `hosts`

 This option allows you to create client friendly names in the interface of AdGuard Home.
-It is much more useful to see "Desktop PC" compared to just the `192.168.5.34` IP-address from the AdGuard Home Admin panel.
+It is much more useful to see "Desktop-PC" compared to just the `192.168.5.34` IP-address from the AdGuard Home Admin panel.

 See the example above this chapter for a more visual representation.